-The development of lexical knowledge is considered by both researchers and teachers to be central to the acquisition of a second or foreign language (Read & Chapelle, 2001).
-Lexical errors do not only play a relevant role in the second language vocabulary acquisition process, but also are among the most numerous type of errors in learners' performance.
+Researchers and educators agree that the learning of lexical knowledge is essential to the acquisition of a second or foreign language.
+(Read & Chapelle, 2001).
+Lexical errors do not only play an important role in the process of acquiring vocabulary in L2, but are also among the most common type of errors made by the learners.
 This type of error appeared 14 times during the teaching and learning process in both classes observed.
 The following excerpt is one of the examples occurred.

-L1: He is tall, and he is big than me.
+- L1 : He is tall, and he is big than me.
 I think his tall 180 (satu delapan puluh).
-(One hundred and eighty)

-Т : Okay, jadi kalau kita mau bilang tingginya, tall itu kata sifat.
-(Okay, so if we want to say his height .. tall is adjective)

-L1: Iya betul (That's right)
+(One hundred and eighty) - T : Okay, jadi kalau kita mau bilang tingginya, tall itu kata sifat.
+(Okay, so if we want to say his height .. tall is adjective) - L1 : Iya betul - (That's right)